eric-brechemier/gilbreth-sequences/README.md

 |    3 |   **12** |    **21** |
 |    4 |       22 |        22 |

-The term #3 embeds the idiosyncratic preference for headers one step to the left of the center of the course in the Top-Down Gilbreth sequence vs the right of the center of the course in the Bottom-Up Gilbreth sequence.
+The term #3 embeds the idiosyncratic preference for center header positions rounded to the left in the Top-Down Gilbreth sequence and rounded to  the right in the Bottom-Up Gilbreth sequence.

 ### Recursive Definition